 Important information concerning students under 18 years of age

-North Metropolitan TAFE is an adult learning environment with a focus on developing skills to the standard required in the workplace, so this means that:
+North Metropolitan TAFE is an adult learning environment with a focus on developing skills to the standard required in the workplace.
+It is important for parents, guardians and minors to be aware of the differences between school and TAFE and understand the requirements and expectations when considering enrolling at TAFE.

-- Students aged less than 18 years of age may be in classes with adult students (those aged 18 and over).
-They may also be required to work on projects together both in and out of class, and share College’s facilities such as the library, canteen and computer labs with adult students.
+At North Metropolitan TAFE, students aged less than 18 years of age may be in classes with adult students.
+They may also be required to work on projects together both in and out of class, and to share College facilities such as the library, canteen and computer labs with adult students.

-- There may be lengthy breaks between classes, days when no classes are scheduled and varying class times and so students are expected to manage their unscheduled time themselves in a way that optimises their learning experience (in the event that classes are cancelled, North Metropolitan TAFE staff will endeavour to inform the students prior to attendance; however, this isn't always possible - the College does not provide alternative study options if a class is cancelled).
+There may be lengthy breaks between classes, days when no classes are scheduled and varying class times and so students are expected to manage their unscheduled time themselves in a way that optimises their learning experience.

 If your child is undertaking an apprenticeship you will not be notified of their absence, instead, the College will inform their employer of the absence.